tramarobin/fctSnPM/README.md

 * `relativeRatio` scales the relative differences maps at +-relativeRatio.
 By default, the maps wont necessary be with the same range but will be automatically scaled at their maximum (@isnumeric).
 * `equalAxis` enables the equal axis option for plots (useful for pressure/positional data).
 By default (0), the option is not enable.
 1 to enable
 * `deleteAxis` deletes the axes (useful for pressure data).
 By default (0), the axes are displayed.
 1 to enable (also delete the title of the graph)
-* `statLimit` default option (0) set the colorbar limit of the stat maps at the significance threshold, 1 will set the limit to the max
+* `statLimit` default option (0) sets the colorbar limit of the stat maps at the significance threshold, 1 will set the limit to the max

 #### 1D plot parameters ####
 These option are specific to 1D plots.